teleject/creatingonlineconferences.com/src/posts/2020-04-03-what-to-do-after-an-online-presentation.md

   - speaker
 ---

 One of the core tenets of conferences is education.
-Speakers are there to learn, but sometimes a 30 or 60-minute session is not enough time to answer everyone's questions.
+Attendees are there to learn, but sometimes a 30 or 60-minute session is not enough time to answer everyone's questions.

-When finished delivering your presentation, go the extra mile.
+When finished delivering your presentation, <strong>go the extra mile</strong> by:

-When times runs out on your speaking slot, continue to answer questions.
+## Taking Questions

+When you are done speaking, and there's still time left for your talk, take time for a Q&amp;A session.

+## Sticking Around in the Chat

 Depending on how your video platform is structured, the conference chat window will still be open for attendees to see after speaking.
-If so, let attendees know that you can answer questions there once you are done.
+If so, let attendees know that you can answer questions there once your presentation time is officially over.

+## Reaching Out in Social Media, Email

-After the event is over, make sure to let attendees that further discussion can take place on Twitter, Facebook, your blog post comments, or through email.
-Whatever method you feel comfortable with.
+After the event is over, make sure to let attendees know that further discussion can take place on Twitter, Facebook, your blog post comments, or through email.
+Whatever method you feel comfortable with – make sure people can readily reach out to you.

-Your attendees appreciate it when you follow-up.
+Your attendees appreciate will appreciate the follow-up, and organizers will see that you are willing to go the extra mile.